Priscilla Jeha

 What inspired you to do what you are doing now?

-What was your journey and where are you headed in your career right now?
+Could you tell us a bit about your professional background and where you are headed in your career right now?

 Your favourite food for thought